Donald Trump: Legal issues

-In 2019, journalist E. Jean Carroll accused Trump of raping her in the 1990s and sued him for defamation over his denial.
-Carroll sued him again in 2022 for battery and further defamation.
-He was found liable for sexual abuse and defamation and ordered to pay $5 million in one case and $83.3 million in the other.
-Federal appeals courts upheld both findings and awards in December 2024 and September 2025, respectively.

 In 2022, New York filed a civil lawsuit against Trump accusing him of inflating the Trump Organization's value to gain an advantage with lenders and banks.
 He was found liable and ordered to pay nearly $355 million plus interest.
-In August 2025, the appeals court upheld his liability and nonmonetary penalties, but voided the monetary penalty as excessive.
+In August 2025, the appeals court upheld his liability and nonmonetary penalties but voided the monetary penalty as excessive.

+In connection with Trump's efforts to overturn the 2020 election and his involvement in the January 6 attack, in December 2022 the U.S. House committee on the attack recommended criminal charges against him for obstructing an official proceeding, inciting or assisting an insurrection, and conspiracy to defraud the United States.
+In August 2023, a grand jury in Fulton County, Georgia, indicted him on 13 charges, including racketeering, for his efforts to subvert the 2020 election in the state.
+The case was dismissed in November 2025 after the new prosecutor declined to pursue the charges.